H2Sxxa/AnyMirror/README.md

 - **listen:** Server address and port to bind to (e.g., `127.0.0.1:8787`)
 - **tls_port** (optional): Custom HTTPS proxy port.
 If not specified, defaults to `listen_port + 1`.
 For example, if `listen` is `127.0.0.1:8787`, the HTTPS port will be `8788` unless overridden here.
 - **backend.dns.listen**: Local fake-ip DNS server address.
-Transparent fake-ip mode expects your system or application DNS to query this address.
+This is the local fake DNS listener used by transparent mode.
+Ordinary UDP/53 and TCP/53 traffic can be redirected into it by the intercept backend; pointing system or application DNS directly at it is mainly useful in special DNS environments.
 - **backend.dns.fake_ipv4_range**: IPv4 fake-ip pool used for transparent redirection.
 WinDivert only intercepts TCP connections whose destination falls inside this range.
 - **backend.dns.fake_ipv6_range**: IPv6 fake-ip pool used for transparent redirection.
 WinDivert also intercepts TCP connections whose destination falls inside this range.
 - **backend.dns.record_ttl_secs**: TTL used for generated fake A and AAAA records.